Music fans’ drugs turn up in the craziest places — from underwear to roasted chicken

 People get creative when concealing drugs from authorities and at security checks set up around venues.
 Some of the wackier places to hide one’s stash cited by Florida Experience were inside a roasted chicken, in children’s toys and even prosthetic body parts.

-Backpacks were also popular hiding places (19 percent), body orifices including vagina and anus (4 percent) and hair (2 percent).
+Backpacks were also popular hiding places (19 percent), followed by body orifices including vagina and anus (4 percent), and hair (2 percent).

 ▪ Risky baby making.